-Golden Trend is immediately adjacent to the 15,000,000 ounce Goldrush deposit which is owned by Nevada Gold Mines, the joint venture between Barrick (ABX:TSX) and Newmont (NGT:TSX).
+Golden Gate is immediately adjacent to the 15,000,000 ounce Goldrush deposit which is owned by Nevada Gold Mines, the joint venture between Barrick (ABX:TSX) and Newmont (NGT:TSX).

-The Golden Trend property is sought after real estate, given it is strategically located within the prolific Battle Mountain – Eureka trend.
-The Golden Trend property spans 2,286 acres and lies immediately adjacent to the Goldrush deposit property and southeast of, and along the same structure as Barrick Cortez mine.
-The Company believes Golden Trend shares similar geology to Barrick's Goldrush deposit, however it has seen only limited exploration to date and is therefore considered an early exploration stage opportunity within this highly productive environment.
+The Golden Gate property is sought-after real estate, given it is strategically located within the prolific Battle Mountain – Eureka trend.
+The Golden Gate property spans 7,574 acres and lies immediately adjacent to the Goldrush deposit property and directly south of, and along the same structure as Barrick's Cortez mine.
+The Company believes that different Golden Gate shares similar geology to both Barrick's Goldrush and Cortez Hills deposits.

 Future exploration will focus on defining deep drill targets by analysing the relationship between the productive structures, geochemical anomalism and possible geophysical signature of buried Carlin-style deposits.